 Untreated periodontal disease in dogs and cats can lead to dangerous infections, like abscesses and blood infections.
 Advanced dental disease may also affect your pet’s heart, liver and kidneys.
 In order to avoid these potentially life-threatening conditions, it is important to keep your pet’s teeth clean with a combination of at-home care and regular veterinary teeth cleanings.

-Pet Dental Cleanings in San Diego
+Pet Dental Cleanings

 To learn more about our veterinary dental services and how they can protect the health of your pet, call us at (858) 240-5239 today.